mharen/mharen.github.io/_posts/2010/2010-11-06-arduino-day-6-analog-inputs.md

 If you or someone you know hasn't yet experienced the hilarity of user submitted content, please, do not fear.
 You are welcome here.
 It's a safe-ish place.

 Now where was I?
-Oh yes…
+Oh yes...

 Today’s build is another extension on the sound thing I’ve been working on.
 I took the Mario playing board and added in a light-trigger so it only plays when it’s dark.
 I also used the potentiometer to control the tempo of the song.
 Let me show you: